rayanywhere/qtk-schema-web-request-framework/README.md

 # Convention

 1. An `api` is... emmmm... well, you know, an api.
 It is described in this pattern: `model.sub_model.verb`, such as `school.grade.class.student.get`.
 It is just like a flated restful api.
-We consider this a more separate way to deal with different logic rather than a restful one.
+We consider this a more independent way to deal with different logic rather than a restful one.
 Also, more extensible.

 2. An api will be mapped to ONE `schema` and ONE `handler`.
 The schema is used to describe the api, and the handler is to handle and deal with the request.